Uniqueness of Ricci flow with scaling invariant estimates: Existence of Ricci-harmonic map heat flow

 thanks to choice of $\Lambda$.
 Therefore, if we extend $F$ on $B_{g_0}(x_0,r_k-\Lambda\sqrt{t_k})$ by defining

 then $F$ is a solution to \eqref{eqn:RHMHF} on $B_{g_0}(x_0,r_k-\Lambda\sqrt{t_k})\times [0,t_{k+1}]$. \end{proof}

-We now show that $F$ remains the local diffeomorphism when restricted on a smaller set, by showing a weaker form of (II) in $\mathcal{P}(k+1)$. \begin{claim} The smooth solution $F$ obtained from Claim~\ref{claim:existence-F-extended} satisfies
+We now show that $F$ remains a local diffeomorphism when restricted on a smaller set, by showing a weaker form of (II) in $\mathcal{P}(k+1)$. \begin{claim} The smooth solution $F$ obtained from Claim~\ref{claim:existence-F-extended} satisfies

 on $B_{g_0}(x_0,r_k-2\Lambda\sqrt{t_k})\times [0,t_{k+1}]$.
 In particular, $F_t|_{B_{g_0}(x_0,r_k-2\Lambda\sqrt{t_k})}$ is a local diffeomorphism for $t\in [0,t_{k+1}]$. \end{claim} \begin{proof}[Proof of claim]